dakoo/dakoo.github.io/about/index.md

 - 14+ years of experience in software development in Samsung Electronics

-- Currently, technical lead and Full-stack programmer for Samsung Telepresence-over-internet projects
+- Currently, technical lead and Full-stack programmer for Samsung Telepresence-over-internet services and products

 - Led 10+ projects and participated in 20+ projects in scalable & reliable distributed systems, multimedia frameworks, and innovative technologies for technical research, proof of concept design and implementation, platform and service commercialization

-- Developing productive networks with open source communities and global vendors

-- MS degree in Computer Science

 #### Specialties ####